 On the other hand, when interest rates are low, the economy will tend to grow as people have more incentive to spend their cash instead of saving it.
 This will usually cause inflation to increase as demand for goods and services rises, which pulls prices up.

 You may have noticed this happening now – as we ease out of lockdown we’re starting to return to our pre-pandemic spending habits.
-Things like transport, restaurants and culture are all getting a healthy boost.
+Things like transport, restaurants and culture have all been getting a boost – but wholesale gas prices have also skyrocketed, which has been felt by consumers.
 These are the areas that go directly into compiling the CPI and as a result, UK inflation has been rising.

 How does inflation affect cash savings?